Tips for Teens: Three Things to Do Now

 - Learn to choose good friends

 Do you know your beliefs?
-I mean, when they are put to the test in a situation of choice, can you act based on your beliefs?
-We often answer yes to these questions assuming that we will be able to choose wisely, but until we are in difficult situations of choice, we do not know.
-In my book; Making Sense of Life: A Guidebook for Teens and Parents, I wrote extensively about developing and understanding your beliefs.
-I have tips for both parents and teens to help to establish a solid foundation from which kids can operate.
-Sticking up for your beliefs requires assertiveness, the ability to stand up for yourself.
-By improving your ideas and being able to recite them, you commit them to memory and automatic recall when you need them.
-Then when the situation arises for you to stand up to others, you have already prepared yourself by thinking about the various on where you could be put to the test.
+When put to the test in a situation of choice, can you act based on your beliefs?
+We often answer yes to these questions, assuming that we will be able to choose wisely, but we do not know until we are in difficult situations of choice.
+In my book, Making Sense of Life: A Guidebook for Teens and Parents, I wrote extensively about developing and understanding your beliefs.
+I have tips for both parents and teens to help establish a solid foundation from which kids can operate.
+Sticking up for your thoughts requires assertiveness, the ability to stand up for yourself.
+By improving your ideas and reciting them, you commit them to memory and automatic recall when you need them.
+By preparing yourself for various encounters, you will be ready when they arise.
 Role-play situations with other adults and develop a “come back” line that you can use.
 I like to use, “no thanks, I’m going to vote with my feet and get out of here.”
 Then walk away and let them say whatever they wish as you only do things that will benefit your soul, not those things that will harm it.

 The third tip is to learn to choose good friends.
-In my book, Making Sense of Life: A Guidebook for Teens and Parents, available on my website, www.pattersonphd.com or from Amazon.com or your favorite bookseller, I speak about reaching up a notch.
-I like to encourage kids when making friends reach up a notch to someone who is just a bit better student than you, or seems to function at just a little higher level.
-If you are struggling in a class, say mathematics, who seems to do well on tests that you could befriend.
+In my book, Making Sense of Life: A Guidebook for Teens and Parents, available on my website, www.pattersonphd.com, or from Amazon.com or your favorite bookseller, I speak about reaching up a notch.
+I like to encourage kids when making friends reach up a notch to someone who is a better student than you or seems to function at just a trim higher level.
+If you are struggling in a class, say mathematics, who seems to do well on tests, you could befriend.
 Learn to have conversations with individuals that you do not know.
 Sometimes just smiling and saying Hi, will do the trick to making friends.
 Choose different kinds of people, as well.
 Different ages, races, religions, ethnic backgrounds, and genders to help yourself eliminate bias and prejudice.

 Yours for a Better Life,